ThatDeveloperDad/TDMF_admin/docs/BusinessRules.md

 ---
 ## Subscription Guidelines

-* All users with a Login & Profile will have access tot he "Free" Features for as long as The Product exists.
+* All users with a Login & Profile will have access to the "Free" Features for as long as The Product exists.
 * There will be no Trial or Free period for the Paid Features.
 * Initially, we will offer a single Tier of Paid Subscription.
   * The subscription period will be 30 days, exact billing schedule details are managed by the E-Commerce Service.